 At this point, it’s hard to imagine someone making a gaming laptop that’s significantly more powerful than the Alienware m17 R4 we tested unless they use desktop parts.
 The RTX 3080 is currently the fastest mobile GPU around, especially since Alienware didn't opt for Nvidia's more power efficient Max-Q technologies..
 Using a strong cooling system, pairing it with a Core i9-10980HK, and you have performance that’s often 20% faster than competitors that also use RTX 3080s.

-In addition to its strong performance, the Alienware m17 R4 offers a deep, tactile keyboard and a unique, attractive design that’s all its own.
+In addition to its strong performance, the Alienware m17 R4 offers a best-in-class mechanical keyboard or an almost-as-good standard keyboard, along with a uniquely attractive design that’s all its own.
 The 360 Hz screen is more than capable, but unless you’re a competitive gamer, you can go with the default screen or, better yet, go for the 4K panel which promises much richer colors.

 The biggest drawbacks for this epic laptop are those which are kind of inherent to any 17-inch laptop which turns the performance volume up to 11.
 It’s heavy, has short battery life, emits plenty of fan noise.
 It's also quite expensive.
 It would be nice if, for this price, you got a better-than-awful webcam, but most laptop webcams are terrible.